mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 ```

 3. **Verify the View**:
-   - Let's check our view is working as expected:
+   - Let's check our view is working as expected.
+Does this return de-duplicated data for you?

 ```{code-block} sql
 SELECT *